Fatmir Limaj: War crimes charges

 Limaj was arrested on 18 February 2003, in Slovenia.
 The International Criminal Tribunal for the former Yugoslavia (ICTY) charged him, Isak Musliu and Haradin Bala with war crimes against Serbs and Albanians regarding illegal imprisonment, cruel treatment, inhuman acts, and murders in Lapušnik prison camp.

 On 4 March 2003, he was sent to The Hague, and on 15 November 2004, the trial began.
 In November 2005, Limaj was acquitted by the ICTY.

 In September 2007, The Appeals Chamber found that "the Trial Chamber reasonably found that Fatmir Limaj does not incur criminal responsibility for any of the offences charged in the indictment," Judge Fausto Pocar said.

-Limaj was charged in another war crime case by European Union Rule of Law Mission in Kosovo (EULEX).
-He was held for seven months in house arrest and on 21 March the Court declared all statements of witness X as inadmissible whilst the whole indictment was based on those statements.
-Hours after that Limaj was released with the court order.
+Limaj was charged in another war crime case by European Union Rule of Law Mission in Kosovo (EULEX) known as the "Klecka case".
+Prosecutors alleged that Limaj and others kept Serb and Albanian prisoners in a camp in the village of Klecka, subjecting them to inhumane conditions and beatings; seven Serbs and one Albanian was killed by subordinates under Limaj's command.
+The indictment was largely based on the diary of former KLA soldier Agim Zogaj who was one of the guards at the camp and subsequently committed suicide after repeated threats on his life.
+Limaj was acquitted in May 2012 along with three of his aides.
+The court found that Zogaj ("Witness X")'s diary and testimony was inadmissible.
+However, in November 2012, the Kosovo Supreme Court overruled the decision and ordered a re-trial.
+In May 2017, the Supreme Court acquitted him and the other defendants.

-Limaj was found not guilty by an international court in 2018 for the murder of two Albanians during the separatist war.
+In 2018, Limaj was found not guilty of war crimes by an international court for failing to prevent the killing of two Albanians during the Kosovo War.